proxy-wasm/proxy-wasm-go-sdk/README.md

 The Go SDK for [Proxy-Wasm](https://github.com/proxy-wasm/spec), enabling developers to write Proxy-Wasm plugins in Go.

+Note: This SDK targets the upstream Go compiler, version 1.24 or later.
+This is different than the forked github.com/tetratelabs/proxy-wasm-go-sdk, which targets the TinyGo compiler.

 ## Project Status

 This SDK is based off of github.com/tetratelabs/proxy-wasm-go-sdk; however, it is effectively a new SDK targeting a completely different toolchain.
 It relies on the not-yet-released Go 1.24 and hasn't seen extensive prod testing by end-users.
 This SDK is an alpha product.